mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 ```

-In C++, we have the vector class which has many features and in terms of read-and-write is as fast as a raw array [see here](https://stackoverflow.com/questions/3664272/is-stdvector-so-much-slower-than-plain-arrays).
+In *C++*, we have the vector class which has many features and in terms of read-and-write is as fast as a raw array [see here](https://stackoverflow.com/questions/3664272/is-stdvector-so-much-slower-than-plain-arrays).
 So it's better to use a vector than a pointer to create an array.
 But how to dereference a pointer to a vector? many ways:

 ```cpp
 vector<int> *v = new vector<int>(10);